DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 the English version of google.ch, because there are many plausible scenarios where someone’s language settings are set to English.

+[IMG02]
-[IMG02] [Caption: Search results for 'Switzerland' on Google Switzerland (i.e. google.ch in English)]
+("Fig. 2.
+Search results for 'Switzerland' on Google Switzerland (i.e. google.ch in English).")

 Further, let’s see what happens when the language settings were set to German, French, Italian, or Romansh, and search again for 'Switzerland'